 Companies are seeking to make data/driven decisions that allow them to align with their customers' expectations.
 However, trends in historical data cannot accurately predict the future.
 So what are companies doing to generate return on data and find their forward with an event that has never previously occurred?

-As manufacturers move through post-COVID-19 recovery, Cosmo Tech’s Enterprise Digital Twins will be all important in getting things back on track.
+As manufacturers move through post-COVID-19 recovery, Cosmo Tech’s Simulation Digital Twins will be all important in getting things back on track.
 As manufacturers find their forward, the simulations and optimizations that this software offers will drive productivity, improve efficiency, and ensure that companies adopt robust and resilient plans as they move towards 2021.

 Today, simulation is entering an operational sphere.
 Corporations from diverse industries are embracing simulation to achieve levels of optimization in their daily operations.
 What are the reasons for incorporating this system into manufacturing processes in the post-COVID-19 era?

 How to keep maximizing productivity and minimize costs, while your supply chain and demand is up in the air?
-Using Enterprise Digital Twin you will be able to explore your business like never before and build a more resilient supply chain.
+Using Simulation Digital Twin you will be able to explore your business like never before and build a more resilient supply chain.

 Hear from Cosmo Tech's Co-Founder, Hugues de Bantel, about how manufacturers will be able to optimize strategy and operations concurrently by simulating different scenarios, assessing risk levels, and testing alternatives against each other.